Business

 Google DeepMind AI Cooling System: How Artificial Intelligence Revolutionizes Data Center Energy Efficiency

-Artificial intelligence applied to data center cooling represents one of the most significant innovations in industrial energy optimization.
+L'intelligence artificial intelligence applied to the cooling of data centers represents one of the most significant innovations in the field of industrial energy optimization.

 The autonomous system developed by Google DeepMind, which has been operational since 2018, has demonstrated how AI can transform the thermal management of critical infrastructure, achieving concrete results in terms of operational efficiency.